-Objective: To review and reinforce search skills learned in the Online Course; and to engage students in discussion of academic discourse, particularly with regard to what constitutes evidence in different academic fields.
+Objective: To review and reinforce search skills learned in the MLA International Bibliography’s free Online Course and to engage students in discussion of academic discourse, particularly with regard to what constitutes evidence in different academic fields.
 Students will demonstrate competency in limiting searches by date, period, publication type, and national literature and will identify differences in evidentiary standards in different fields of study.

 Total estimated class time: 30–45 minutes for instructor-led search activities; 15–30 minutes for discussion.

 Course work or assignment underway: For first-year composition and other courses introducing students to research processes, the Online Course is best assigned before students begin to locate sources for their own research projects.
 For example, instructors might assign the Online Course (as a whole or unit-by-unit), then reinforce and discuss search skills in class, and finally have students submit a list of sources for their own in-progress papers.

 Resources needed: In-class MLA International Bibliography access for instructor-led search activities.

 In the Online Course, progression and quiz questions are designed to account for the fact that the number of results for a particular search query can change as more publications are indexed.
 For example, a question about articles written by Margaret Atwood asks students to restrict their searches to the years 1980–89.
 Since changes to the number of search results is unlikely to be a concern in the classroom, instructors can create their own in-class questions asking students to limit searches by date, period, publication type, or national literature.
 Some examples:

 - How many articles about [author] were indexed between [date range in years]?

 - How many publications about e-books (make sure students are using the subject term “electronic book,” as covered in the Keyword vs. Subject Search tutorial) were indexed before 2000?